JulieMontoya/AdveBuilder/src/README.md

 + If the command is `SAVE`, we store the current room (from `R%`) and previous rooms (so when the game is restored, `BACK` returns to the room visited before the one in which the `SAVE` command was given, and not the room visited before the one in which the `RESTORE` command was given) in the game state area, set up a control block and fire off a call to OSFILE &00 to save out the game state area.
 If the command is more than one word long, the last word  (whose starting address will be in `I%`)  is treated as a filename; otherwise, a default filename is assumed.
 + If the command is `RESTORE`, we set up a control block, again using the last word of the command as a filename if present, and fire off a call to OSFILE &FF; then retrieve the previous and current rooms and set the "show description" flag.
 + If the command is `RESTART`, we call `init_game` to start a new game.
++ If the command is the special pseudo-command `DIE`, we display the message given by `M%` and kill off the player.
++ If the command is the special pseudo-command `LIVE`, we display the message given by `M%`.
+(This and the immediately preceding are intended to be set by game logic.)

 ### get_state_bit